 Everyone in the “swarm” can see your real IP address

-While this can lead to incredibly fast download speeds — since you can tap many sources at once — it also exposes you to risk.
+While this method can result in incredibly fast download speeds due to the ability to tap into multiple sources simultaneously, it also exposes you to certain risks.

-Whenever you download a file with a torrent, you connect directly to other people’s computers.
-The whole group of users that are connected is known as a “swarm.”
+Whenever you download a file through a torrent, you establish a direct connection to other users’ computers.
+This collective group of connected users is known as a “swarm.”

 In a worst-case scenario, one of those users could be a hacker, ready to look for weaknesses in your system.